zheng0xd/JATIC-internal-docs/docs/teams/kitware.md

 # Kitware

-The Kitware team is building two products: 1) [XAITK Saliency](../products/xaitk.md), an open-source python library for visual saliency algorithm interfaces and implementations to support explainable AI, and 2) [NRTK](../products/nrtk.md), an open-source python library for validated scene- and sensor-specific perturbations for evaluating the robustness of computer vision models.
+The Kitware team is building:

+1. [XAITK Saliency](../products/xaitk.md), an open-source python library for visual saliency algorithm interfaces and implementations to support explainable AI
+2. [NRTK](../products/nrtk.md), an open-source python library for validated scene- and sensor-specific perturbations for evaluating the robustness of computer vision models.

 [This board](https://gitlab.jatic.net/groups/jatic/kitware/-/boards) can be used track ongoing work by this team.